taylor-nguyen-987/Kalos_Voice_Assistant/README.md

-# Kalosdex Voice Assistant GUI
+# Pokedex Voice Assistant

 ## About
-A Tkinter app for people curious about the Kalos Region in the Pokémon World.
-(Pokemon X and Y) :globe_with_meridians:
+A Tkinter application for people to learn more about Pokémon and their stats!

 ## Application